 I am still running workshops for classes of students in Science and now also Math, with an outdoor focus for easier physical distancing.
 I can work indoors with appropriate safety measures.
-I provide individually packed clean materials kits for each student.
+I provide clean materials kits for each student.
 Cost is negotiable during the pandemic.

 I am running a Provincial ProD workshop "Interactive Inquiry-based Math in the Outdoors".
 Please see my workshops page for detailed information.

 I can also provide online science workshops for your students with optional pre-workshop materials delivery and pre-workshop instruction sheet/video.
 Cost is negotiable during the pandemic.

 I am also happy to send you hands-on science demonstration weblinks - there are many excellent science experiment videos online - I can find you ideas, or screen resource lists that you have.
 No cost during the pandemic.

 If you would like to do your own science demonstration with your students, or give them science to do at home, here are some ideas.
 I can provide may more ideas within your topic of interest.

 |Soda drink||chemistry K-5 and grade 7||make a soda drink with orange juice and baking soda, then try with other juices||OJ, baking soda, spoon, small cup, optional: other juices (e.g. apple, lemon juices)|

 |Buoyancy or floating challenge (#2)||chemistry K-3 and 7, physics K,2,6||add heavy objects to a piece of styrofoam, to try and make it float half way in a bowl of water (harder than it sounds!)||deep saucepan or tub, small pieces of styrofoam or foam, nails, paper clips, modelling clay, or other objects that can be stuck into the foam|

 |Paper airplane physics||physics K,2,4,6||build and test paper airplanes and understand flying forces and energy transfer||sheets of paper|